 Passfolio has low non-trading fees.
 With the sole exception of withdrawals, clients do not have to pay any other non-trading fees, which is an ideal setup for long-term traders.
 When it comes to withdrawals, all transactions carry a price tag.

-When made on a mobile device, the account opening at Passfolio is super fast and fully digital.
-The validation time is a mere 15 minutes.
-On the other hand, experience shows that validation can run into issues on the computer.
+On mobile, the account opening at Passfolio is super fast and fully digital, with validation in just 15 minutes.
+On the other hand, there may be some issues when validating via desktop.

 |• Fully digital||• Verification can be buggy on desktop|